AnmolS99/Time-Series-Forecasting/README.md

 # Time Series Forecasting 📈

 This project was part of the Deep Learning (IT3030) course at NTNU spring 2022.
-The goal of this project was to use time series forecasting to predict transmission system imbalance.
+The goal of this project was to use time series prediction by training a RNN model to predict transmission system imbalance.

 ## Installation 📦